0xVenus/0xVenus.github.io/posts/PG/BBScute.md

 ![image](https://github.com/0xVenus/0xVenus.github.io/assets/97831939/ac6650fa-3764-4204-b944-2f41f8c8e5cb)

-we got bunches of error due to the target host we provided
+we got bunches of errors due to the target hostname we provided

 tho it's shows the target hostname so let's add it to our /etc/hosts file and run the exploit again